Ordering Like a Local at a French Bakery @fontSize>

 Gateau Basque - A sweet and sometimes almond shortcrust cake filled with either vanilla or almond crème pâtissière and dotted throughout with dark cherries or cherry jam.

-Beignets (pronounced bin-yays, ignore the g) – French for a donut, however, like most things French, this blows the American donut out of the water.
-Imagine a light, fluffy, fritter-like confection that melts in your mouth.
+Beignets (pronounced bin-yays, ignore the g) – Almost like a French donut, except imagine a light, fluffy, fritter-like confection that melts in your mouth.
 Often topped with powdered sugar or caramel.

 Just a few more things...